MetOffice/CSET/docs/source/index.rst

-It aligns parametrisation development, diagnostic development and evaluation research, feeding back into Regional Atmosphere and Land (RAL) model development across the Met Office and Momentum partnership.
+It aligns parametrisation development, diagnostic development and evaluation research, feeding back into Regional Atmosphere and Land (RAL) model development across the Met Office and Momentum® Partnership.

 It is build on a modern software stack using python 3 and METplus.
 Clear documentation, working practices, automatic testing, and open access promote